jeremybise/jeremybise/content/posts/web-development-on-windows.md

 Install Windows Subsystem Linux by following the directions here: [Install the Linux Subsystem on Windows 10 | Microsoft Docs](https://msdn.microsoft.com/en-au/commandline/wsl/install_guide)

+Make sure to launch your distro's Windows app before proceeding as there's some setup it has to do on first run.

 ## Fix the Godawful Terminal

 The Windows terminal is absolutely hideous.
 Let’s fix that shit.

+### Install Hyper.js

 First, let’s install [Hyper.js](https://hyper.is/).
 It is a much better looking modern terminal emulator.

 Once Hyper is installed, let’s edit the config to make Bash its default.

-As web developers, all my work is going to be done under WSL, so why not make it the default?
+Under Hyper preferences (CTRL + ,), set shell to:

+shell: 'C:\\Windows\\System32\\bash.exe'

+### Install ZSH

+sudo apt-get install zsh
+vim ~/.bashrc

+Add the following to run ZSH when Bash starts:

 ```
 if [ -t 1 ]; then